 passed away at the end of December, 2010.

 His PRS guitars were, for the most part as far as I can tell, bought up by guys on the PRS online forums where he hung out.
-By September 2012 this guitar had gone back to the factory for a pickup replacement and returned sporting a new set of uncovered 59/09 humbuckers and a wiring change so that the treble pickup could operate in single-coil mode.
+By September 2012 this guitar had gone back to the factory for a pickup replacement and returned sporting a new set of uncovered 59/09 humbuckers and a wiring change so that the pickups could operate in single-coil mode (coil split).

 By February 2013 the guitar was being sold by Martin Music in Memphis but before it left there it was autographed by Johnny Hiland himself during a PRS clinic.
 And somewhere along the way it was also autographed by Mr. PRS on the back of the headstock.
 Also somewhere along the way it lost its trem cover on the rear (or never had one) and then acquired one.
 I'm tempted to autograph it! ;)

 Not bad: a custom color PRS with all the autographs!